KevinVG207/UmaLauncher/readme.md

   - While optional, CarrotJuicer allows UmaLauncher to extract information from the network packets the game sends/receives.
 This information is necessary to determine the current status of the game for the automatic training event helper and Discord rich presence.

 ## Usage
-Download the latest release's `Uma Launcher.exe` and run it.
+Download the latest release's `UmaLauncher.exe` and run it.

 (When downloading a newer version, you may overwrite the existing .exe)